lounislkg/projetlo14/README.md

-Use `pcrontab -e` to open your personnal file tp set up tasks.
+Use `pcrontab -e` to open your personnal file to set up tasks.

 View them with `pcrontab -l`.